Nara-Bigi/Bike-Stores/README.md

 #  SQL Analysis: Bike-Stores

- In this project, data is queried using SQL server, and a interactive dashboard created in Tableau
+ In this project data is queried using SQL server, and a interactive dashboard created in Tableau.